Jacobsmi/ToDoApp_V1/readme.md

 ## Completed

+- Displaying 'Completed' tasks in a separate location
+- Add overdue status to cards
+- Display Due number of days as well as Date
 - Style the Task Form Page
 - Add grid layout to the task-list section
 - Add a date to the task section/Better add task function